 - A naive understanding of decision analysis that leads to practically equating an optimal medical decision with using only “proven” therapies.

 On the verge of collapse and with no other option, David dropped out of school and entered a world of unconventional medicine, especially the chronic Lyme and associated diseases community.
 For the first time in his life, his health began to trend upward, rather than downward towards the certain death that mainstream medicine promised.
 He improved enough to go back to school and finish his MS in Industrial Engineering and Operations Research at UC Berkeley in 2009.
 Afterwards, he worked on and off as a biopharmaceutical manufacturing consultant.
 But mostly, he was occupied with improving his own health, studying medicine, and living in an ashram.
-Serendipitously, David played a part in helping a "terminally" bedridden cancer patient achieve durable remission using natural medicine.
-He soon found himself being solicited for health advice from many directions.
+Serendipitously, David helped a "terminally" bedridden cancer patient achieve durable remission using natural medicine.
+He soon found himself being frequently solicited for health advice.
 Over the coming years, he saw symptoms and diagnoses disappear and life expectancies be dramatically exceeded.
-As such, the idiosyncrasies of modern medicine became all the more visible, and the disillusionment final.
+As such, the idiosyncrasies of modern medicine became all the more visible, and the disillusionment severe.
 Gradually he came to the conclusion that the best way to bring about a dramatic change in medical thinking is to produce a series of compelling multi-interventional clinical trials that substantiate an environmental model of chronic disease and a novel form of decision analysis that it implies.
-With this vision, David founded EMR in 2017.
+With this vision, David founded EMR in 2018.
 He hopes to serve the critical mass of demand for this type of research.
 David lives in the San Francisco Bay Area.

 Contact: [email protected]